 Beta Hydroxy Acid (BHA)

-BHAs are also chemical exfoliators however unlike AHAs where there are a few different types, there is only one BHA – Salicylic Acid.
+BHAs are also chemical exfoliators however unlike AHAs where there are a few different types, there is only one main BHA – Salicylic Acid.

 Skin care products containing 1-4% BHA with a pH level between 3 and 4 are most effective (1-2% Salicylic Acid is optimal).
-3-4% BHA products are more often used for targeting stubborn skin issues and as spot treatments.
+Products with 3-4% BHA are more often used for targeting stubborn skin issues and as spot treatments.
 There are also some more gentle BHA formulas such as the COSRX BHA Blackhead Power Liquid that contains 4% Betaine Salicylate (derived from Willow Bark) which is equivalent to 2% Salicylic Acid.

 Polyhydroxy Acids (PHAs)

 PHAs are fairly new skin care acids and are known as “second generation” AHAs.
 This is because they work the same as AHAs but are more gentle and cause less sensitivity to the sun.

 How to use Hydroxy Acids (AHAs, BHAs & PHAs)

 As chemical exfoliators, these should be used in the exfoliation step of your skin care routine.
 The exception is if these acids are formulated into other products e.g. COSRX PHA Moisture Renewal Power Cream or the COSRX AHA/BHA Clarifying Treatment Toner (use during moisturising / toning steps).
 On first use, AHAs and BHAs may cause slight tingling or temporary irritation however this is normal.
 Best left for approximately 20 minutes for full absorption before layering the rest of your skin care products on.